Exclusively for zoos.media – 15.10.2018. Author: Philipp J. Kroiß

 A classic example is also the California condor:

-And the scimitar-horned oryx is an example amongst the mammals:
+And the scimitar-horned oryx is a good example amongst the mammals:

 Trivialising conservation, i.e. bragging and proclaiming simple solutions, does not only take the public for fools, but it also makes it very easy for dubious players to creep in and, you could almost say, steal money with populism from the serious players.
 In the future, it would be wonderful if professors did not adopt this bad habit, which, incidentally, real experts do not do.